Gino Valentini: Controversies

 In the context of the relegation of Deportes Melipilla to the Primera B de Chile in the 2021 season, Valentini reported irregulatities and contract issues with the players while he was the sport manager.
 So, he has had public quarrels with the then coach, Carlos Encinas.

+Personal life

+His daughter, Camila, is an influencer and kinesiologist who lost her left forearm after she was hit by a bus.